yairm210/Unciv/Uniques.md

 For example: "+1 Science".

 These can be strung together with ", " between them, for example: "+2 Production, +3 Food".

+### tileFilter

+tilefilters allow us to specify tiles according to a number of different aspects:

+- Base terrain
+- Terrain features
+- Base terrain uniques
+- Terrain feature uniques
+- Tile improvements
+- "Water"

+So for instance, the unique "[stats] from [tileFilter] tiles in this city" can match several cases:
+- "[+2 Food] from [Lakes] tiles in this city"
+- "[+1 Gold] from [Water] tiles in this city"
+- "[+1 Production] from [Forest] tiles in this city"

+Please note that using resources is only supported in some, not all, use cases (specifically, "[+2 Gold] from [Marble] tiles in this city" is okay)

+This is due to the fact that resources can be visible to some civs while invisible to others.

+## Building uniques

+### Location uniques

+"Must be on [tileFilter]", "Must not be on [tileFilter]" - limits the buildings that can be built in a city according the the tile type that the city center is built on.

+### Special

+"Indicates the capital city" - Unciv requires a specific building to indicate the capital city, which is used for many things.
+In total overhaul mods, you can change the building that indicates this.